-Why does Selz collect my information?
+Why do you collect my information?

 The information we ask for differs according to the country your items are sold from.
 For example, in the United States, we ask for a valid US Social Security Number (SSN) and date of birth.

-Why does Selz need this information?
+Why do you need this information?

 We collect information about you to make sure we are filtering out all the bad sellers.
 This protects not only you as a seller, but all your buyers, too.

-How does Selz keep my information safe?
+How do you keep my information safe?

 Will I be asked for more information?

 We try to keep the registration process as simple as possible without compromising the safety of our buyers and sellers.
-In some cases, if you are making a lot of sales (yay!) you might be asked to provide some extra information.
+In some cases, if you are making a lot of sales (congrats!) you might be asked to provide some extra information.

 Because of European laws, some businesses in Europe might be asked to provide extra information about the ownership of their business.
 If that happens, we will tell you and show you how to provide the information quickly and simply.